 I may have stopped further damage to the roof and the car seats, but not before causing an inevitable slow deterioration (rusting) under the headliner.
 Not to mention the ugly stains that will now require more work and money to remove.
 So, here I am lamenting another preventable aggravation simply because I thought I knew it all and therefore did not seek immediate help from the right source when it first happened.

 How many of us go through life believing that some of our struggles are not that serious and that we can handle them simply because we are strong or because we believe in God, go to church, and read the Bible occasionally?
-Perhaps some of us even think that having some Bible school under our belt automatically makes us self-sufficient spiritual experts.
-Here are some friendly reminders from God’s word to all who think they are in control or “know it all.”
+Perhaps some of us even think that “one day” we will be able to overcome.
+Here are some friendly reminders from God’s word to all who think they are in control and are (consciously or unconsciously) stubborn procrastinators.

 “Even if you think you can stand up to temptation, be careful not to fall.”1 Corinthians 10:12 CEV